tosin2013/llama-stack-demos/demos/rag_agentic/README.md

 ## Demo Recordings

 - **MCP Multi-Tool Call Demo** - Watch this recorded demo showcasing the multi-tool call capabilities of MCP tools: https://youtu.be/aaxclldaVWw.
-The video walks through a query from the Level 4 Agentic MCP notebook, including step-by-step instructions for setting up a Slack app, configuring the Slack MCP server, and interacting with it in action.
+The video walks through a query from the [Level 5 Agentic MCP notebook](notebooks/Level5_agentic_and_mcp.ipynb), including step-by-step instructions for setting up a Slack app, configuring the Slack MCP server, and interacting with it in action.